jVilla206/elist_analysis/README.md

-# elist_analysis
-Sales trends analysis for e-commerce company

 # Overview
 Created in 2018, Elist is an e-commerce company that provides popular electronic products to global customers.
-In this project, I analyzed a sample dataset investigating trends in sales, average order value, products, and operational effectiveness to provide insights on Elist's performance across many different areas of the business.
-I also analyzed the performance of Elist's loyalty program.
-I provide recommendations based on these insights on where Elist should focus efforts to improve growth.
+In this project, I analyzed a sample dataset performing a sales trends analysis investigating sales, average order value, products, and operational effectiveness to provide insights into Elist's performance across different areas of the business.
+I also analyzed the performance of Elist's loyalty program and provided recommendations based on these insights for where Elist should focus efforts to improve growth.

 I used a combination of conditional formatting, aggregation functions, Pivot Tables, and statistical analysis to clean, analyze, and summarize these insights to deliver to the marketing, finance, operations, and product teams.